Michael Black (footballer)

-Career
+Club career

 Arsenal

 Black began his career as a trainee Arsenal academy in 1993 and was later joined in the academy by his brother Tommy.
 He won the 1994 FA Youth Cup with the youth team and received a first team squad number for the 1997–98 season.
 Black joined Second Division club Brentford on a one-month loan on 29 August 1997.
 He failed to make an appearance for the club and joined Second Division club Millwall on a three-month loan on 3 October 1997.
 He made his debut the following day, playing the full 90 minutes of a 2–1 victory over Blackpool and scored the first senior goal of his career in the following game, with the winner in a 2–1 victory over Oldham Athletic.
 Black made 14 appearances and scored two goals before returning to Arsenal on 3 January 1998.

 Black made his only senior appearance for Arsenal in a UEFA Champions League group stage match against Panathinaikos on 9 December 1998, when he replaced Alberto Méndez after 78 minutes of the 3–1 win.
 Black was released by the Gunners at the end of the 1998–99 season.